fan2/mkdocs/docs/blog/posts/toolchain/gas-directives.md

 ### Allocating space for variables and constants

 There are several directives that allow the programmer to allocate and initialize static storage space for variables and constants.
-The assembler supports bytes, integer types, ﬂoating point types, and strings.
-These directives are used to allocate a ﬁxed amount of space in memory and optionally initialize the memory.
+The assembler supports bytes, integer types, floating point types, and strings.
+These directives are used to allocate a fixed amount of space in memory and optionally initialize the memory.
 Some of these directives allow the memory to be initialized using an expression.
 An expression can be a simple integer, or a C-style expression.
 The directives for allocating storage are as follows:

 - `.byte expressions`: Each expression produces one byte of data.
 - `[.2byte | .hword | .short] expressions`: emit a 16-bit number for each expression